gaqzi/sanitarium.se/_posts/2015-11-14-how-to-ping-a-lost-apple-watch.md

 I just misplaced my Apple Watch in the apartment, looking in the usual places lead nowhere.
 Walking around frustrated I was thinking, "There ought to be a way to make it make some sound.
-Like a sonar!".
+Like a [sonar]!".
 I searched the internet but my Google-fu failed me, no obvious way to "ping my watch", like the functionality for [pinging the phone], when I misplace it.